Kurds: Safavid period

-5th Safavid shah Abbas the Great, married a Mukri noblewoman in 1610 AD.
+Eyewitness depiction of Kurdish prince Mir Sheref and his retinue in Jizra in 1602–03 (BNF, Turc 127).

-The Safavid dynasty, established in 1501, also established its rule over Kurdish-inhabited territories.
+The Kurds were systematically persecuted in the Aq Qoyunlu.
+The Safavid Empire, established in 1501, also established its rule over Kurdish-inhabited territories.
 The paternal line of this family actually had Kurdish roots, tracing back to Firuz-Shah Zarrin-Kolah, a dignitary who moved from Kurdistan to Ardabil in the 11th century.
-The Battle of Chaldiran in 1514 that culminated in what is nowadays Iran's West Azerbaijan Province, marked the start of the Ottoman-Persian Wars between the Iranian Safavids (and successive Iranian dynasties) and the Ottomans.
-For the next 300 years, many of the Kurds found themselves living in territories that frequently changed hands between Ottoman Turkey and Iran during the protracted series of Ottoman-Persian Wars.
+The Battle of Chaldiran in 1514 that culminated in what is nowadays Iran's West Azerbaijan Province, marked the start of the Ottoman–Persian Wars between the Iranian Safavids (and successive Iranian dynasties) and the Ottomans.
+For the next 300 years, many of the Kurds found themselves living in territories that frequently changed hands between Ottoman Turkey and Iran during the protracted series of Ottoman–Persian Wars.

-The Safavid king Ismail I (r.
+The Safavid Shah Ismail I (r.
 1501–1524) put down a Yezidi rebellion which went on from 1506 to 1510.
-A century later, the year-long Battle of Dimdim took place, wherein the Safavid king Abbas I (r.
+A century later, the year-long Battle of Dimdim took place, wherein the Safavid Shah Abbas I (r.
 1588–1629) succeeded in putting down the rebellion led by the Kurdish ruler Amir Khan Lepzerin.
 Thereafter, many Kurds were deported to Khorasan, not only to weaken the Kurds, but also to protect the eastern border from invading Afghan and Turkmen tribes.
 Other forced movements and deportations of other groups were also implemented by Abbas I and his successors, most notably of the Armenians, the Georgians, and the Circassians, who were moved en masse to and from other districts within the Persian empire.

 The Kurds of Khorasan, numbering around 700,000, still use the Kurmanji Kurdish dialect.
-Several Kurdish noblemen served the Safavids and rose to prominence, such as Shaykh Ali Khan Zanganeh, who served as the grand vizier of the Safavid shah Suleiman I (r.
+Several Kurdish noblemen served the Safavids and rose to prominence, such as Shaykh Ali Khan Zanganeh, who served as the grand vizier of Shah Suleiman I (r.
 1666–1694) from 1669 to 1689.
 Due to his efforts in reforming the declining Iranian economy, he has been called the "Safavid Amir Kabir" in modern historiography.
 His son, Shahqoli Khan Zanganeh, also served as a grand vizier from 1707 to 1716.
 Another Kurdish statesman, Ganj Ali Khan, was close friends with Abbas I, and served as governor in various provinces and was known for his loyal service.